-Being at home shouldn't mean being at risk of domestic abuse.
-We know during the coronavirus lockdown there has been an increase in the number of reports of abuse, which is not always physical and can include financial control.
+Being at home shouldn’t mean being at risk of domestic abuse.
+We know during the pandemic there has been an increase in the number of reports of abuse, which is not always physical and can include financial control.

 Check the government’s advice before you travel.
 Your travel insurance won’t cover you where government advice is to avoid travel to your destination, either due to the coronavirus or any other reason.

-If your travel plans have been affected by the coronavirus click here for further advice.
+If your travel plans have been affected by the coronavirus take a look at our travel pages

 To avoid the need to touch the payment terminal or exchange cash in stores, consider contactless payment using your Santander debit or credit cards.
 It’s available in most stores - simply tap your card on the device.
-Payment amounts are limited to £30, starting to change to £45 during April.
+Payment amounts are limited to £45.
 Find out more about contactless

 You can also link most Santander debit cards and credit cards to your smartphone to make secure mobile payments.
-Find out more about mobile payments
+Find out more about mobile payment

 For any businesses looking for general support, the government has provided guidance to help both employers and businesses.